The Venus Factor is unlike any other diet plan or exercise program in the world—and I should know!

 Rather than saleable “sciencey”-sounding jargon, the website is backed up with over 50 scientific studies and journal articles.
 It’s not all vague “studies have shown” talk here; instead, you can find full bibliographic information for each article mentioned or referenced (including research from the author’s own graduate studies!).
 I even looked some of them up to confirm that they’re real—I have access to university databases and, as mentioned, I’m quite skeptical about most weight loss claims.

-The Venus Factor system offers a three-pronged program:
+The VF system offers a three-pronged program:

 - Custom nutrition guidelines and assistance,